 - Show intermediate steps in a logical manner and clearly communicate what is being calculated.

 - By giving only the answer, you may lose the opportunity to provide evidence for grades or to have minor errors ignored.

 - In the assessment, when you have finished answering a question, read through your answer to check that you have answered the question that was asked.

 - Attempt all questions as evidence from higher level questions may be used in awarding credit for a lower grade.

 What you need to know:

 What you also need to remember is that no calculators are permitted in the exam.
-So please practise your integers skills - there is some work below.
+So please practise your integers skills - there is some work above.

-The exam will be held on Tuesday 18 September - this is the second day of the mock exams.
+The exam will be held on Tuesday 18 September.
 Your graphs and geometry mock exams will be Week 1, Term 4.